marianpekar/Cardamom.js/docs/index.md

 Cardamom.MoveCard(deck,table,sides.top,sides.top);
 ```

-And what if you'd like to know if player one has bigger sum of values of cards that have the same color as the card on table?
+And what if you'd like to know if sum of values of cards that player one has with the same color as the color of card on table is bigger those that has player two?
 Two lines of code for that.

 ```javascript
 let card_on_table_color =  Cardamom.GetColorOfCard(table,0);